-- According to the Container Recycling Institute (CRI), the average amount of recycled plastic in beverage containers sold in the U.S. is only 7.5%, and Americans waste more than two times the amount of plastic bottles that we recycle. - According to the Association of Plastics Recyclers, using recycled PET plastic to make new containers instead of new virgin PET plastic cuts carbon pollution by 67%. - In 2017, the estimated average cost to produce virgin PET plastic was \$0.52-0.56 per pound, while the cost to process and produce recycled PET plastic was estimated at \$0.60-0.65 per pound. - About half of the 24 rPET processing facilities in North America are currently capable of producing food-grade post-consumer recycled plastic.
+- According to the Container Recycling Institute, the average amount of recycled plastic in beverage containers sold in the U.S. is only 7.5%, and Americans waste more than two times the amount of plastic bottles that we recycle. - According to the Association of Plastics Recyclers, using recycled PET plastic to make new containers instead of new virgin PET plastic cuts carbon pollution by 67%. - California passed a similar law, and WA, OR, and NJ are considering legislation.
+The European Union's 28 member countries are each mandated to achieve similar post-consumer recycled content standards for plastic beverage containers as part of the single-use plastic product directive of 2019. - About half of the 24 rPET processing facilities in North America are currently capable of producing food-grade post-consumer recycled plastic.
 The facilities closest to Maine are located in Albany, New York; Joliette, Quebec; and Berks County, Pennsylvania.

-Requiring recycled content in beverage containers will reduce pollution, protect our local recycling programs, and encourage a robust recycling economy here in Maine and America.
+Requiring recycled content in beverage containers will reduce pollution, support our bottle bill program, and encourage a robust recycling economy here in Maine and America.